 And finally, some restaurants are pricey, but others (for instance, The Boat House, read at the end of this guide) are for budget travelers.

-Now that we have gone through all the nitty-gritty details about Mahé Island Seychelles, let’s dive into the best activities, recommended places to eat, and all the must-sees.
+Now that we have gone through all the nitty-gritty details about Mahé Island Seychelles, let’s dive into the best activities, recommended places to eat, and all the must-see Mahe tourist spots.